 Is it safe to take a decongestant if I have high blood pressure?

 Decongestants can increase blood pressure and heart rate.
 Pseudoephedrine and phenylephrine are oral decongestants commonly available in over-the-counter products.
-In general, if your blood pressure is well controlled with medications, then a decongestant shouldn't be a problem as long as you monitor your blood pressure.
-This may not be true, however, with certain types of blood pressure medications.
 Check with your doctor or pharmacist about safety.

 Which flu treatment works best for my cough?

 An occasional cough may clear the lung of pollutants and excess phlegm.
 A persistent cough should be diagnosed and treated specifically.
 On the pharmacy shelf, you'll find numerous cough medicines with various combinations of decongestants, antihistamines, analgesics/antipyretics, cough suppressants, and expectorants.
 Ask your pharmacist which combination, if any, would be appropriate for your cough.

 Which flu treatment should I take to lower my fever and body aches?

 Children under 19 should avoid aspirin.
 Acetaminophen (Tylenol) or medicines like ibuprofen (Advil, Motrin) and naproxen (Aleve) are over-the-counter options for fever and pain relief.
 Each medication has risks.
 Check with your doctor or pharmacist as to which medication may be suitable for you.

 Be careful not to overdose!
 These drugs are often mixed in with other multi-symptom cold and flu remedies you may also be taking.
 They may also be ingredients in other prescription medicines you may be taking.
 Your pharmacist can help you check for drug ingredients and interactions.